 Because the forbidden fruit was what I was fed, and given a taste for, when I was very young, this determined the course that I would take, in the future.
 Culturally, we automatically assume much, because of how we are programmed to oversimplify everything of an abstract, spiritual nature.
 This, of course, is where every form of depravity is born.
 Human ego destroys what is beautiful, exploits what is pure, and makes what would have been intimately life-giving pornographic.
 Being trained up in this way, pretty much guarantees that we will become frustrated, disappointed, and in despair over what produces, nothing but chaos, in places that we all want to be made secure in.
 We aren’t taught how to connect in ways that are intimate, because of how quickly things get out of control, that we haven’t been taught to handle appropriately.
 At some point, usually before the age of 20, we start asking some serious questions about life, and we begin to recognize that what we know is not lining up with what is really happening around us.
 This produces a level of conflict within, that becomes unbearable, and ultimately just shuts us down emotionally, to some degree.
 We seek out comfort in any form available to us, especially when relationship has been made difficult, if not damn near impossible, in healthy ways.
 I was blamed for every failed relationship, regardless of the details, no matter how hard I tried to make it work.
 The more I was willing to take responsibility, the more I was marked as the problem, as well as, all that was wrong with my world.
 I was openly punished, sometimes legally, for even trying to get things right.
 Nothing I did was approved of, at all, for any reason, while I was constantly called names, that didn’t fit.
 And to add insult to injury, I was abandoned emotionally, spiritually, and even physically, by those that had done nothing, but gripe over the relationships I had, once I gained the courage to walk away from those situations.
 This wasn’t a matter of being damned if I did, and damned if I didn’t.
 This had been turned into a personal condemnation of my very existence, which made even less sense, than the double standards and conflicting messages that were always being thrown at me.

 And so all of this leads into the next phase of my life, that has become possible to me, because I can see very clearly behind me, in the things that robbed me of my vision, power, and creativity.
-All I needed was to be shown that someone believed in me, and that even though they could see what everyone else could, they wouldn’t take advantage of what had been made accessible to them.
-I will explore this more in my next two posts.
+All I needed was to be shown that someone believed in me and that even though they could see what everyone else could, they wouldn’t take advantage of what had been made accessible to them.